sashank-tirumala/aim-take-home/Readme.md

 6. No valid square for the thief to move to.
 7. Handling contact with only the edge of the cell.

-Also I created a few test cases to check the code.
+Additionally, created a few test cases to check the code.

 # Ball Tracking
 ![Alt Text](media/ball_tracking.gif)